 As the federal tax filing deadline looms closer and closer, many people are starting their federal tax returns.

-For an unfortunate lot, a state income tax return is due as well.
+For most, a state income tax return is due as well.
+But not for me!

 States Without State Income Taxes

 Here is a quick list of states that do not impose income taxes: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.

 Not having to file a state income tax return is one less worry for taxpayers who reside in these states.